For the same reasons everyone charges for their time.

 Jon S

-G: ‘G’ sought technical assistance with his expensive Sansui amplifier after enjoying my free content.
+G: ‘G’ sought assistance with his expensive Sansui amplifier after enjoying my articles.
 When I suggested he purchase some discussion time, G exploded: “F*** you, I’m not going to pay you.”
+G became more upset after realising he’d become an example of entitlement.

-K: ‘K’ read my KD-600 turntable articles and sought improvement advice for his KD-600.
-When I suggested he purchase a consult, K threatened that he knew “Someone in the Australian Tax Office”.
+K: ‘K’ read my KD-600 turntable articles, received free phone advice, and then sought detailed KD-600 improvement guidance.
+When I suggested he purchase a consult, K threatened that he knew “Someone in the Australian Tax Office.”
 K tried to obtain my help some years later, hoping I’d forgotten.
 I haven’t.

 Mike … you, of course, are a gem.
 We are so lucky to have someone as passionate, intelligent, ethical and hardworking in little ol’ Perth.